Night Comes On

 Night Comes On is a 2018 American drama film directed by Jordana Spiro, who wrote the screenplay with Angelica Nwandu.
-It premiered on January 19, 2018 at the 2018 Sundance Film Festival.
+The film was developed by Nwandu and Spiro at the Sundance Institute's Screenwriter Lab in 2014.
+It is inspired by Nwandu's experiences in foster care.
+The film premiered on January 19, 2018 at the 2018 Sundance Film Festival and was given a limited theatrical and VOD release by Samuel Goldwyn Films on August 3, 2018.